abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Lattices
 ===

-In the previous section we mentioned what *lattices* are - they are posets, in which every two elements have a *join* and a *meet*.
+In the previous section we mentioned what *lattices* are - they are partial orders, in which every two elements have a *join* and a *meet*.
 So every lattice is also partial order, but not every partial order is a lattice (we will see even more members of this hierarchy).
-Most partial orders that are created based on some sort of rule, like the ones from the previous section, are also lattices when they are drawn in full, for example the color-mixing poset.
+Most partial orders that are created based on some sort of rule, like the ones from the previous section, are also lattices when they are drawn in full, for example the color-mixing order.

 ![A color mixing lattice](color_mixing_lattice.svg)